Cat hair mustache puzzle

-The "cat hair mustache puzzle" is a colloquial name given to a puzzle in the 1999 adventure game Gabriel Knight 3: Blood of the Sacred, Blood of the Damned.
-The puzzle involves disguising the protagonist Gabriel Knight with hair from a cat, in order to steal a man's motorcycle rental.
-It was created by the game's producer, Steven Hill, following a puzzle being worked on by the game's lead designer, Jane Jensen, having to be cut due to budgetary reasons.
-The designers disliked the puzzle, but because of time constraints, it had to be left in.
+The cat hair mustache puzzle is a puzzle in the 1999 adventure game Gabriel Knight 3: Blood of the Sacred, Blood of the Damned.
+It involves disguising the protagonist, Gabriel Knight, with hair from a cat to steal a motorcycle rental.
+It was created by the producer, Steven Hill, after a puzzle designed by the lead designer, Jane Jensen, was cut due to budgetary reasons.
+The designers disliked the puzzle, but left it in due to time constraints.

-The puzzle received generally negative reception.
-It has frequently been identified as one of the worst puzzles in the adventure game genre, with one writer going so far as to call it partly responsible for the decline in overall popularity of the genre.
+The puzzle has frequently been identified as one of the worst puzzles in the adventure game genre, with one writer going so far as to call it partly responsible for the decline in overall popularity of the genre.

 Puzzle and solution

 The puzzle appears in Gabriel Knight 3: Blood of the Sacred, Blood of the Damned, during which the eponymous character is required to impersonate another man, Detective Mosely, and take his motorcycle rental.
 To do this, Gabriel must collect a variety of items.

-He creates a mustache using masking tape, a piece of which he attaches to a small opening at the bottom of a shed door.
-He then uses a water bottle sprayer (or 'spritzer') to spray a cat on top of a wall, causing the cat to jump off and run through the shed door opening.
-This causes part of the cat's fur to become stuck to the tape and torn off, which he takes.
+Although Mosely does not have a mustache, one of the requirements of the puzzle is nonetheless to create a fake mustache using cat hair.
+The cat hair is acquired by first attaching a strip of masking tape to a small opening at the bottom of a shed door.
+Then a water bottle sprayer (or "spritzer") is used to spray a cat, causing it to run through the shed door opening, leaving some of the cat's fur stuck to the tape, which Gabriel then retrieves.
+Gabriel then uses a packet of maple syrup to attach the cat hair to his face, creating a fake mustache.

-Gabriel then must distract Mosely by getting him to come downstairs.
-He uses a piece of candy to distract him, causing Mosely to bend over while outside of his room and allowing Gabriel to steal his passport.
-Gabriel then heads to Mosely's room to steal his gold coat and don it, along with a red cap he finds in the lost and found to hide that he is not bald like Mosely.
-Gabriel then uses a packet of maple syrup to attach the fur to his face, creating a fake mustache.
-Using a magic marker, Gabriel then adds a fake mustache to the passport to obscure the differences between their faces.
+Gabriel must also steal Mosely's passport to use as ID.
+A piece of candy is used to distract Mosely, allowing Gabriel to steal his passport from his pocket.
+However, because Gabriel is now using a fake mustache to impersonate someone who does not have a mustache, Gabriel must use a magic marker to draw a mustache onto Mosely's passport photo.
+Gabriel then heads to Mosely's room to steal his coat and don it, along with a red cap he finds in the lost and found to hide that he is not bald like Mosely.
 He then returns, disguise complete, and is given Mosely's motorcycle rental.

 Concept and creation

 The puzzle was created by Gabriel Knight 3: Blood of the Sacred, Blood of the Damned producer Steven Hill.
 It came as a result of a puzzle created by the game's designer, Jane Jensen, needing to be removed due to budget concerns.
 The cat hair mustache puzzle was unpopular with the game's lead technical designer, Scott Bilas, as well as other members of the development team, but was included due to time constraints.
-Jensen attributed the difficulty of the cat hair mustache puzzle to both the length of the puzzle and the lack of hints, though felt it was overblown, even though she did not like it herself.
+Jensen attributed the difficulty of the cat hair mustache puzzle to both the length of the puzzle and the lack of hints, stating, "I certainly would not do anything like that today.
+I think it's kinda overblown."